gofractally/psibase/doc/psidk/src/README.md

 ### Blockchain

-Blockchains provide a means for decentralized rate limiting and shared resource consumption, and a method to synchronize state between a set of distributed nodes in a network.
+Blockchains provide a means for decentralized rate limiting and shared resource consumption, and a method to synchronize the state between a set of distributed nodes in a network.
 Block production is therefore one of the services provided by the psibase IPs.

 The novel blockchain architecture defined by psibase minimizes the complexity of the code that runs natively on the infrastructure provider in favor of defining functionality in discrete WebAssembly modules that are synchronized across nodes by the blockchain itself.
 This maximizes the flexibility of the infrastructure providers, enabling communities to reach consensus on and implement changes to the blockchain protocol itself.

 Furthermore, the psibase blockchain architecture is designed to interface directly with HTTP/RPC queries, allowing it to store and serve application front-ends.
-This design choice addresses a common failure mode of decentralized applications: the front-end is rarely decentralized.
+This design choice addresses a common failure mode of decentralized applications: the front end is rarely decentralized.
 With the psibase blockchain architecture, everything from the back-end to the front-end, as well as the API provision are all equally decentralized.
 This helps to maximize the independence of the community leveraging psibase.
-This also allows the core blockchain protocol to serve graphical user-interfaces for simpler understanding and configuring of the core protocol itself.
+This also allows the core blockchain protocol to serve graphical user interfaces for simpler understanding and configuring of the core protocol itself.

 The reference implementation of this blockchain protocol, including reference implementations of the necessary WebAssembly components and associated front-end applications, can be found in the psibase repository [here](https://github.com/gofractally/psibase).